codecypher/LearnAI/Level-1/ml/performance.md

     s1 = s2 = s3 = None     # Still one reference
 ```

 When the reference count becomes zero, an object becomes unreachable.
-For most practical purposes, an unreachable object is a piece of garbage.
 A part of Python runtime called garbage collector automatically collects and discards unreferenced objects.
-There is rarely a need to mess with garbage collection, but here is a scenario where such interference is helpful.
+There is rarely a need to mess with garbage collection [7].

-Suppose we work with big data — something large enough to stress our computer’s RAM.
+Suppose we work with big data — something large enough to stress the computer RAM.

-We start with the original data set and progressively apply expensive transformations to it and record the intermediate results.
+We start with the original dataset and progressively apply expensive transformations and record the intermediate results.

 An intermediate result may be used in more than one subsequent transformation.

-Eventually, our computer memory will be clogged with large objects, some of which are still needed while some aren’t.
+Eventually, our computer memory will be clogged with large objects, some that are still needed and some that are not.

-We can help Python by explicitly marking variables and objects associated with them for deletion using the `del` operator.
+We can help Python by explicitly marking variables and objects associated with them for deletion using the `del` operator [7].

 ```py
     bigData = ...